leod/hncynic/train/README.md

 # Train

-We train a [Transformer](http://jalammar.github.io/illustrated-transformer/) translation model on the extracted title-comment pairs, considering the prediction of comments as a translation problem by modelling `p(comment|title)`.
+We train a [Transformer](http://jalammar.github.io/illustrated-transformer/) encoder-decoder model on the extracted title-comment pairs, considering the prediction of comments as a translation problem by modelling `p(comment|title)`.
 This can also be interpreted as a language model conditioned on the submission title.